Sen. Kamala Harris announces 2020 presidential bid

 She has faced recent criticism from the left for her push to criminalize parents whose children skip school and her decision to defend the state’s death penalty in court despite her personal opposition to capital punishment.

+The Republican National Committee was quick to seize on the left's divide over Harris’s prosecutorial record, with a post-announcement statement dubbing her “the least vetted Democrat running for president” and adding that “her hometown paper says she was a bad manager as attorney general.”

-Harris is expected to headquarter her campaign an hour north of Washington in Baltimore, Maryland.
-Juan Rodriguez, who managed Harris’ 2016 senate campaign, is expected to serve again as her campaign manager.
+The Harris campaign will be headquartered roughly an hour north of Washington in Baltimore, with a second office in Oakland, Calif.
+Juan Rodriguez, who managed Harris’s 2016 Senate run, will again serve as her campaign manager.